 T-Mobile knows happy customers are more likely to stick around, so they have a rewards program that regularly surprises their customers.
 Instead of starting a loyalty program, they give all of their customers surprise perks every Tuesday through their app.
 These perks include free offers and deals from other brands (Puma, Taco Bell, and Redbox, to name just a few), branded swag, and chances to win bigger prizes like gift cards, tech, and vacations.
 And it’s all just for being a T-Mobile customer!

 Chipotle incentivizes repeat customers with this well-designed loyalty program.
 Customers earn points on every purchase (10 points per dollar), and can redeem 1250 points for entrees of their choice.
 Plus, they also get free gifts on their birthday.
 The brand shakes things up with gamified elements, such as extra point days and surprise challenges, while still keeping their loyalty program easy to understand and rewards achievable.

 We can’t end our list of top marketing incentives without highlighting a stellar referral program!
 Sock brand Bombas’ referral program lets customers send their friends a coupon for 25% off of their first Bombas purchase.
 And when their friends make that first purchase, customers get rewarded with a $20 gift card of their own, to spend on more Bombas.
 This generous, two-pronged reward effectively incentivizes customers to share with friends they think would be interested in Bombas.

 Wrapping things up

-Marketing incentives are awesome ways to motivate your current and potential customers to complete desired actions, or conversions.
+Marketing incentives are a proven way to motivate your current and potential customers to complete desired actions, or conversions.
 Before you choose an incentive, make sure you have a solid goal in mind.
-What behaviors do you want to motivate with the incentives?
+What behavior do you want to motivate with the incentives?
 What marketing campaigns will you use to promote these incentives?
 A good strategy to offer marketing incentives to your target audience can help drive customer loyalty and increase your bottom line.